-- (1) The hull structural rolled steel used in the structural members are to be as given in Table 9.2.1 depending on their thickness, except in cases considered appropriate by the Society. - (2) For the cargo gear and the cargo ramps always used in especially cold zones or refrigerated hold chambers and for any other cases considered to be necessary by the Society, the Society may require the use of steel materials of higher notch toughness notwithstanding the requirement specified in (1) above. - (3) Steel casting and steel forgings used in the structural members are, as a rule, to comply with the requirements in Pt 2, Ch 1, Sec 5 and Sec 6 respectively or of equivalent qualities. - (4) The materials of bolts and nuts used for connection of components of the structural members are to be considered appropriate by the Society. - (5) Wire ropes used as components of the structural members are to be those specified in Pt 4 for use as standing riggings or of an equivalent quality. - (6) The materials used in the main parts of the installations of driving systems are to comply with the requirements in Pt 2, Ch 1 or any standards recongnized by the Society to be of equivalent qualities.
+- (1) The hull structural rolled steel used in the structural members are to be as given in Table 9.2.1 depending on their thickness, except in cases considered appropriate by the Society. - (2) For lifting appliances always used in especially cold zones or refrigerated hold chambers and in any other cases considered necessary by the Society, the Society may require the use of steel materials with higher notch toughness, notwithstanding the requirement specified in (1) above.
+(2025) - (3) Steel casting and steel forgings used in the structural members are, as a rule, to comply with the requirements in Pt 2, Ch 1, Sec 5 and Sec 6 respectively or of equivalent qualities. - (4) The materials of bolts and nuts used for connection of components of the structural members are to be considered appropriate by the Society. - (5) Wire ropes used as components of the structural members are to be those specified in Pt 4 for use as standing riggings or of an equivalent quality. - (6) The materials used in the main parts of the installations of driving systems are to comply with the requirements in Pt 2, Ch 1 or any standards recongnized by the Society to be of equivalent qualities.

-Thickness $t (mm)$ $t \le 20$ $20 \ \langle \ t \le 25$ $25 \ \langle \ t \le 40$ $40 \ \langle \ t$ Grade A/AH B/AH D/DH E/EH (NOTES) AH, DH and EH in the Table correspond to the following material grades.
+Thickness t (mm) t ≤ 20 20 ⟨ t ≤ 25 25 〈 t ≤ 40 40 < t Grade A/AH B/AH D/DH E/EH (NOTES) AH, DH and EH in the Table correspond to the following material grades.
 AH : AH32, AH36 and AH40 DH : DH32, DH36 and DH40 EH : EH32, EH36 and EH40